-This mode is similar to Thumbnails mode plus extended descriptions.
-Here, however, the extra information is to the right of the thumbnails.
-This is especially practical when showing long texts such as descriptions.
-The column width is set automatically based on the thumbnail size and the width of the Browser window.
-To change settings for the Tiles display mode, useSettings | Preferences... | Thumbnail Descriptions.
+This mode is similar to Thumbnails mode, but includes extra information to the right of the thumbnails.
+This is especially practical for long texts such as descriptions.
+The column width is set automatically based on thumbnail size and the width of the Browser window.
+To change settings for the Tiles display mode, useSettings | Preferences | Thumbnail Descriptions.

-If the description shown for a thumbnail is wider than the space for showing it, then at the right of the descriptions area, a scrolling arrow is shown.
+If the description shown for a thumbnail is wider than the space available for showing it, then at the right of the descriptions area, a scrolling arrow is shown.
 You can also scroll description text by middle-clicking the area with the description and dragging in the desired direction.

-Rotate the mouse wheel while holding down [Ctrl] to guickly resize the thumbnails.
+Rotating the mouse wheel while holding down [Ctrl] changes the thumbnail display size.